ohbumjun/mrawesome.github.io/_posts/ProfessionalProjects/2023-01-30-Com2usKorea.md

 @ **Entity Component System (ECS)**: A highly efficient architecture for managing game entities and their components, designed to optimize performance and scalability.

-Example 1: **SparseSet**: A memory-efficient data structure used to store and access entity-component associations.
+**SparseSet**: A memory-efficient data structure used to store and access entity-component associations.
 It minimizes memory overhead by providing fast lookups and handling sparse entity-component mappings without excessive memory usage, especially in large-scale games.

-Example 2: **Archetyp**e: A system that organizes entities based on their component composition, allowing for efficient data access and iteration.
-By grouping entities with the same set of components into archetypes, this system enables cache-friendly access patterns, significantly improving performance for large numbers of entities with similar component types.
 <br><br><br><br>